KosyanMedia/CollectionSwipableCellExtension/README.md

 swipableExtension?.isEnabled = true
 ```

-Implement methods of CollectionSwipableCellExtensionDelegate protocol, which return layout for buttons and define which cells are swipable.
+Implement methods of CollectionSwipableCellExtensionDelegate protocol, which returns a layout for buttons and defines what cells are swipable.

 ```swift
 func isSwipable(itemAt indexPath: IndexPath) -> Bool {